 Discussions began in 2006 regarding the need for standardized IT (Information Technology) interfaces that enable “sophisticated quality assurance, traceability and advanced process control strategies” [Photovoltaics International, PVI02-07_04].
 In September 2007, the Photovoltaic Equipment Interface Specification (PV-EIS) PV-EIS Task Force was formed with the sole purpose of defining the interface between the equipment and the Manufacturing Execution System (MES).
-Members of the task force included representation from PV manufacturers, equipment suppliers, third-party software providers and research institutes.
-The committee was led by co-chairs, Thomas Vonderstrass of Solarworld Industries USA and Mathias Glaser of Manz Automation AG; and coached by Stefan Rein of Fraunhofer ISE and Matthias Meier of Fraunhofer IPA.

 The task force created two working sub-teams to evaluate existing solutions and the requirements of the industry.
 Several existing solutions, such as SECS/GEM, EDA, OPC-UA, and XML, were evaluated based on functionality, reliability, extendibility and the ability to be integrated in different environments.
-The evaluation of both teams resulted in the decision to build upon the SEMI SECS/GEM standards (SEMI E30) already being implemented in the semiconductor industry.
+The evaluation of both teams resulted in the decision to build upon the SEMI SECS/GEM standard (SEMI E30) already being implemented in the semiconductor industry.